We Only Represent Clients In Michigan

 The Right to Remain Silent

 Under the Fifth Amendment of the United States Constitution, you have the right to remain silent and not incriminate yourself.
 This means you do not have to answer any questions beyond identifying yourself, such as where you’ve been or whether you’ve been drinking.
 Especially if you have only been stopped for a traffic infraction.
 However, it is important to remember that if you decide not to answer specific questions during a traffic stop, do so politely and respectfully.
-Admissions of drinking will lead to further investigation and be noted as a basis to form probably cause to arrest you later.
+Admissions of drinking will lead to further investigation and be noted as a basis to form probable cause to arrest you later.

 The Sixth Amendment of the United States Constitution guarantees the right to legal representation.
 This means you have the right to consult with an attorney if you believe you need one, especially if you’re facing potential DUI charges.
 You won’t be allowed to speak to an attorney while a case is being actively investigated but once arrested you should be provided that option.